Vrbové: World War II

 Vrbové is infamous for its past as a Jewish ghetto.
-During World War II, the entire village of Vrbové was a ghetto for the Jewish population of the Piešťany province of Slovakia.
+During World War II, the entire town of Vrbové was a ghetto for the Jewish population of the Piešťany province of Slovakia.
 The ghetto was liquidated by the Slovak Nazis known as the Hlinka Guard and the German SS; most of the Jewish people were deported to the death camp at Auschwitz.
 Most of Vrbove's Jewish population was gassed in Auschwitz's gas chambers.